-- 1. unwelcome or unwanted sexual advances.
+- 1. unwelcome or unwanted sexual advances and unwelcome or unwanted conduct of a sexual nature.
 This includes unwelcome physical contact or sexual advances considered unacceptable by another individual. - 2. requests or demands for sexual favors.
-This includes subtle or blatant pressures or requests for any type of sexual favor, accompanied by an implied or stated promise of preferential treatment or negative consequence concerning one's employment or academic program status.

-- 3. verbal abuse that is sex-oriented or considered unacceptable by another individual, as well as sexually derogatory comments.
-This includes commenting about an individual's body or appearance when such comments go beyond mere courtesy, telling jokes that are clearly unwanted and considered offensive by others, or other tasteless sexually oriented comments, innuendoes, or actions that offend others. - 4. engaging in any type of sexually oriented conduct that would unreasonably interfere with another's work or academic program status performance.
-This includes extending unwanted sexual attention to someone that reduces personal productivity or time available to work at assigned tasks. - 5. creating a work or academic program status environment that is intimidating, hostile, or offensive because of unwelcome or unwanted sexually-oriented conversations, suggestions, requests, demands, physical contacts, or attentions.
+This includes subtle or blatant pressures or requests for any type of sexual favor, accompanied by an implied or stated promise of preferential treatment or negative consequence concerning one's employment or academic program status. - 3. verbal abuse that is sex-oriented or considered unacceptable by another individual, as well as sexually derogatory comments.
+This includes commenting about an individual's body or appearance when such comments go beyond mere courtesy, telling jokes that are clearly unwanted and considered offensive by others, or other tasteless sexually oriented comments, innuendoes, or actions that offend others. - 4. engaging in any type of unwelcome conduct of a sexual nature that is sufficiently severe or pervasive that would unreasonably interfere with another's work or deny or limit a student's ability to participate in or benefit from the school's program, services, opportunities, or activities based on sex.
+This includes extending unwanted sexual attention to someone that reduces personal productivity or time available to work at assigned tasks. - 5. creating a work or academic program environment that is intimidating, hostile, or offensive because of unwelcome or unwanted sexually-oriented conversations, suggestions, requests, demands, physical contacts, or attentions.